NOAA-MDL/grib2io-interp/README.md

 [![Anaconda-Server Badge](https://anaconda.org/conda-forge/grib2io-interp/badges/downloads.svg)](https://anaconda.org/conda-forge/grib2io-interp)

 # Introduction
-`grib2io-interp` is the spatial interpolation component for [grib2io](https://github.com/NOAA-MDL/grib2io).
-This package provides a Python interface to the [NCEPLIBS-ip](https://github.com/NOAA-EMC/NCEPLIBS-ip) Fortran Library and contains a single NumPy/F2PY extension module.
-Originally, it was a part of the grib2io package, but since it requires NumPy's distutil's `Extension` and `setup` to build and install, it needs to be handled separately from the other grib2io source that are using `setuptools`.
+`grib2io-interp` is an interpolation component package for [grib2io](https://github.com/NOAA-MDL/grib2io).
+This package provides a Python interface to the [NCEPLIBS-ip](https://github.com/NOAA-EMC/NCEPLIBS-ip) Fortran library via a NumPy/F2PY extension module.
+Originally, grib2io-interp was a part of the grib2io package, but since it requires NumPy.distutils to build and install, it needs to be handled separately from the main grib2io source that are using `setuptools`.
 This package contains an extension module, `interpolate`, that provides interfaces to Fortran subroutines and these subroutines serve as wrappers to NCEPLIBS-ip subroutines.
 The following table illustrates the mapping:

 | grib2io-interp | NCEPLIBS-ip |
 | -------------- | ----------- |